Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Numerical experiments

 Finally, it should be remembered that, in contrast to usual principal--agent problems, the government implements a mandatory tax, which the population cannot refuse.
 Nevertheless, we consider that the government is benevolent, in the sense that it still wishes to ensure that the utility of the population remains above a certain level, denoted by $\underline v$.
 To fix this level, we assume that the government wants to ensure at the very least to the population the same living conditions it would have had in the event of an uncontrolled epidemic, \textit{i.e.}, without any effort on the part of neither the population nor the government, meaning $\beta= \overline \beta$, $\alpha = 1$ and $\chi = 0$.
 Mathematically, this is equivalent to the following, since $u$ is separable of the form \eqref{eq:u_separable}, such that for all $t \in [0,T]$, $u_{\beta} (t, \overline \beta) =0$ and $u_{\rm I}$ satisfies \eqref{eq:u_I}

 Notice that the reservation utility $\underline v$ is given by the worst case scenario, without any sanitary precaution neither from the population nor from the government.
 This level may be judged too severe, and one could consider a model where the government is more benevolent.
-In particular, one could set $\underline v$ closer to the value that the population achieves in the benchmark case, \textit{i.e.}, when it makes optimal efforts in the absence of government policy.
 Nevertheless, the value of $\underline v$ should not be of major importance, since it should only impact the initial value $Y_0$.